tardate/LittleArduinoProjects/Electronics101/555Timer/LongRunning/README.md

 So my final conclusion:

-* long running timer circuits using high value (1GΩ) resistors and zero-elecrtolytics is possible, but requires a low-leakage timer.
+* long running timer circuits using high value (1GΩ) resistors and zero-electrolytics is possible, but requires a low-leakage timer.
 The TLC556C is the only variant I currently know that satisfies this requirement.
 * if one does not have a low-leakage TLC556C, then:
     * use a 555 with electrolytics but accept that accuracy and stability issues
     * or save all this bother and use a microprocessor or other digital circuit timing circuit!

 ## Zero Electrolytics - Round 1

 ### Zero Electrolytics

 With a normal stock of components it is hard to achieve very long periods without using electrolytic capacitors.